OpenHFT/Chronicle-Map/README.md

 ![Serialization](http://openhft.net/wp-content/uploads/2014/09/Serialization_01.jpg)

-Chronicle Map stores your data into off heap memory, so when you give it a Key or Value, it will serialise these objects into bytes.
+ChronicleMap stores your data into off heap memory, so when you give it a Key or Value, it will serialise these objects into bytes.

 ### Simple Types
-If you are using simple auto boxed objects based on the primitive types, Chronicle Map will automatically handle the serialisation for you.
+If you are using simple auto boxed objects based on the primitive types, ChronicleMap will automatically handle the serialisation for you.

 ### Complex Types